nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization.md

   </tr>
 </table>

-Fixed to the value 'completed' for all CareConnect profiles.
-Any refusal of consent for an Immunization should be sent in a separate <code>consent</code> resource.
+Fixed to the value <code>completed</code> for all CareConnect profiles.

 ### notGiven ###